Dunera

 Part 2

 When the sinking of the Arandora Star became known in Great Britain, the cabinet of Prime Minister Winston Churchill was in need of explanation for the bad treatment of friends of the country.
 What does a government do in such a situation?
 This is illustrated by a linguistic joke..
 For by adding a single letter, the British “Parliament” becomes a “Parliarment” – a house in which people are lied to.
 This was the impression of a debate on July 9, 1940, in the British House of Commons.
 Already in the debate, the statements of a member of the government were strongly contradicted.
-As a further counter-image to the official account, here is information about 140 refugees who were to be deported to Canada on the Arandora Star.
+As a further counter-image to the official account, here is information about more than 140 refugees who were to be deported to Canada on the Arandora Star.

 Peter Dehn January 2024.